BAA asks airlines to cut passengers as strike looms

 "The delays at immigration are likely to be so long that passengers could not be safely accommodated within the terminals and would need to be held on arriving aircraft.
 This in turn would quickly create gridlock at the airport with no available aircraft parking stands, mass cancellations of departing aircraft and diversions outside the UK for arriving aircraft."

-IAG (ICAG.L)-owned British Airways, Heathrow's largest carrier, and Virgin Atlantic are offering alternative dates to passengers due to travel on November 30.
+IAG -owned British Airways, Heathrow's largest carrier, and Virgin Atlantic are offering alternative dates to passengers due to travel on Nov.
+30.

 London's second largest airport, Gatwick, has also asked airlines to rebook passengers.